g23ai2025/VCC_Docker_Assignment1/README.md

 ## **Docker_Assignment:**

-  Step 1: Deploy a sample web application using docker containers by creating docker images from scratch.
+  Step1 : Deploy a sample web application using docker containers by creating docker images from scratch.
 Existing docker container images are not allowed.
-  Step 2: Create a readme file with full explanation of the process followed, describe the app functionality, include details of author (G23AI2032).
+  Step2 : Create a readme file with full explanation of the process followed, describe the app functionality, include details of author (G23AI2032).

 ## **Account Opening Website**
 This project provides a simple web application to open an account, storing user information in MongoDB.